lokenx/plexrequests-meteor/README.md

   - Alerts via either service
   - Tests for CouchPotato/SickRage/Sonarr/Pushover/Pushbullet
   - Upgrading from previous installations
-  - Sorting and filter options for Requests page

 Please report any and all issues as you come across them.
 I'm actively working on this branch so check back often for new updates.